lost-theory/python-live/lpl_01_advanced_python_features.md

 20
 ```

-From here we can control the execution of the wrapped function: we can alter its arguments, alter the return value, we can choose whether to call the underlying function or not, we could swap it out for a completely different function, we can raise an exception, we can add logging or timing information, etc. The other interesting possibility with decorators is that you can re-use the same decorator for different functions, or stack multiple decorators on top of each other in a single function.
+From here we can control the execution of the wrapped function: we can inspect and alter its arguments or return value, we can choose whether to call the underlying function or not, we could swap it out for a completely different function, we can raise/handle/wrap exceptions, we can add logging or collect timing information, etc.

+One reason for using decorators is that since the decorator is independent of the underlying function, it can be re-used across many different functions.
+Decorators are independent "concerns" that can apply in many places (logging is a classic example).

+Another thing that falls out of decorators being independent of the underlying function is that we can stack multiple decorators on top of a single function, to add multiple bits of new behavior.
+For example, we could add two decorators to a single function, one for validating its arguments, and another for emitting logging information.

+One advanced usage of decorators is allowing the decorator to take in its own arguments.
+They are implemented similarly to the above doubly nested functions, except in order to take in an argument there must be **three** levels of nesting.
+That third level of nesting is what allows the outermost function to accept an argument and return a new decorator.
+The [`route`](http://flask.pocoo.org/docs/0.10/api/#flask.Flask.route) method in Flask is a practical example of a decorator which takes arguments.

-One last tip: use `functools.wraps` to preserve the metadata of the decorated function (e.g. its docstring).
+One final tip: use [`functools.wraps`](https://docs.python.org/2/library/functools.html#functools.wraps) to preserve the metadata of the decorated function (e.g. its docstring).

 ## `python -i` and `code.interact`